- Details

 The sixth assessment report (AR6 Synthesis Report) of the Intergovernmental Panel on Climate Change (IPCC) is available from 20 March 2023.
 It follows the same methodology as previous reports, based on a compilation of bilateral research papers.
 The final synthesis has been compiled from a cycle of reports that have been developed and published over the last few years.
-This report sets the tone for what the race against climate change will look like over the next decade and shows the most
+This report sets the tone for what the race against climate change will look like over the next decade and shows the most important points on which policy-makers should focus.
+See the full document here.

 The Coupled Model Intercomparision Project (CMIP) encourages all ongoing and new Model Intercomparison Project (MIP) (CMIP6-endorsed MIPs and others) leads to register information about their MIP through a MIP registration form, both to reduce duplication of effort across MIPs and modelling centres and to foster collaboration.
-MIP registration will also allow the CMIP panel to obtain useful information for the design of CMIP7 and provide the climate science community with information on
+MIP registration will also allow the CMIP panel to obtain useful information for the design of CMIP7 and provide the climate science community with information on activities being carried out at the global level.
+MIP information will be made available publicly on the CMIP website in due course.
+There is no deadline for registration, but early engagement is encouraged.

 28 March 2023, ECMWF, Reading (UK)